eclipse-opensmartclide/smartclide-architectural-pattern/README.md

 # smartclide-architectural-pattern

-SmartCLIDE Architectural Patterns module is a REST API backend service implemented in Spring that serves the SmartCLIDE Frontend IDE to assist the users of the IDE with the selection of a suitable architectural pattern for their application as well as the setup of an appropriate Github project repository for their project.
+SmartCLIDE Architectural Patterns module is a REST API backend service implemented in Spring that serves the SmartCLIDE Frontend IDE to assist the users of the IDE with the selection of a suitable architectural pattern for their application as well as the setup of an appropriate GitHub project repository for their project.

 The REST API offers the following endpoints: